Learning Adventures!: I can be a Dinosaur Finder

-Addie, Rufus and Katie go to a dig site to help Dr. Rock Hound to excavate and assemble a prehistoric animal's skeleton and become official fossil finders.
+Addie, Rufus and Katie go to a dig site to help Dr. Rock Hound (voiced by Ed Gilbert) to excavate and assemble a prehistoric animal's skeleton and become official fossil finders.

 In this game, players learn about paleontology, uncovering fossils, the different time periods of prehistory and prehistoric animal species (most notably dinosaurs).
 There are also nine extra activities.

 I can be an Animal Doctor

-Addie, Rufus and Katie go to an animal hospital to aid in the care of injured and sick animals.
+Addie, Rufus and Katie go to an animal hospital to aid Dr. Max Rigby (voiced by Jody Carlisle) in the care of injured and sick animals.

 In this game, players learn how to treat wild and domestic animals afflicted with some ailment, using the correct treatments for different ailments.

 Reception

 The game was recommended by the American Humane Association.